91st-paramarines/missionmakers/readmes/missionmaking-tutorials.md

 - **PAA** :  this is an arma texture file; PAAs can be converted from usual image formats using the Arma 3 Tools software or on [Gruppe Adler's website](https://paa.gruppe-adler.de/). converting a regular image to the .paa format can be frustrating for two reasons
   - the width and height of PAAs must be powers of two (ie 128, 256, 1024...), so the source image they are converted from must as well (this is a hardline requirement, 511 by 512 will not work)
-  - the image must not be layered; while this is generally not an issue, if the conversion fails despite dimensions being appropriate, unseen layers defined in more elaborate image formats such as .png may be the problme, so convert your image to .jpg and then convert it to .paa
+  - the image must not be layered; while this is generally not an issue, if the conversion fails despite dimensions being appropriate, unseen layers defined in more elaborate image formats such as .png may be the problem, so convert your image to .jpg and then convert it to .paa

 </details>